loranger32/to_decimal/README.md

 The gem gives you access to 9 objects under the namespace `ToDecimal` called :
 `Base2`, `Base3`,... `Base10`.

-Ecah object has a `[]` method, which takes as parameter an integer of the corresponding base and returns this integer expressed in base 10 :
+Each object has a `[]` method, which takes as parameter an integer OR a string representation of the corresponding base and returns this integer expressed in base 10 :

 ```ruby
 base2 = ToDecimal::Base2